agarbuno/agarbuno.github.io/_pages/about.md

 <br>

+I am advocate of modern computing technologies.
 I am particularly proud of incorporating remote computing environments for my students at both undergraduate and graduate leves.
-These computing environments are usually set on cloud computing and remote servers which are the typical infrastructure available for Big Data applications.
-My opinion is that these skills are a necessity for the new generation of statistics oriented and assisted research.
+These computing environments are set in such a way that mimics the typical infrastructure available for Big Data applications.
+My opinion is that these skills are a necessity for the new generation of statistics--oriented and --assisted research.
 I believe these particularities are shaping the future of Statistics as a modern discipline.